Fear. You experience it everyday in small and large doses.

 In our modern world, most fear is unfounded.
 Sure, it’s normal to be afraid if you are being mugged or in some other situation that causes real or potential physical or psychological harm.
 But we are generally safe from that kind of danger.

 Our most common fears come from baseless things.

-- They derive from false beliefs and reinforced mediocrity.
+- False beliefs and reinforced mediocrity.